Analytics for Startups: Simple Tracking That Scales

 Common Analytics Mistakes Startups Make

-- Too complex, too early: Installing Google Analytics 4, Mixpanel, Amplitude, Hotjar, and Segment all at once.
-The script bundle slows your site, the dashboards overwhelm your team, and nobody looks at any of it after the first week.
-Complexity is the enemy of action at the early stage.
+Installing GA4, Mixpanel, Amplitude, Hotjar, and Segment at once.
+The script bundle slows your site, dashboards overwhelm your team, and nobody looks after week one.

-- Tracking everything, understanding nothing: Custom events for every button click, scroll depth, mouse movements, and rage clicks.
-Without a clear hypothesis, more data just creates more noise.
-You end up with 500 events and zero insights.
+Custom events for every button click, scroll depth, and rage click.
+Without a clear hypothesis, you end up with 500 events and zero insights.

-- Vanity metrics obsession: Celebrating total pageviews or social media followers while ignoring retention, activation, and conversion.
-Vanity metrics feel good but don't help you make product decisions.
+Celebrating total pageviews or social followers while ignoring retention, activation, and conversion.
+Vanity metrics don't help you make product decisions.

-- No single source of truth: Different team members use different tools, numbers never match, and every meeting starts with “where did you get that data?”
-Pick one primary analytics tool and make it the team's shared reference.
+Different team members use different tools, numbers never match, and every meeting starts with “where did you get that data?”

 Watch Out